 > Add the relevant translators to the channel

-Once you have created your channel, you are ready to chat!
+Once you have created your channel, you are ready to send a message!

 You receive a notification when you are added to a channel